romainringenbach/Penguin/_posts/2000-01-01-How_to_get_Penguin.md

 Be careful if you made code source modifications

-WARNING : This method is not tested !

 Be on gh-pages branch

     $ git checkout gh-pages

-Pull the repository
+Pull the repository (With one of the following branch)

+    $ git pull origin stable
-    $ git pull origin gh-pages
+    $ git pull origin dev